How Many Gallons Is 21 Liters

 The liter (or litre) is a metric unit of volume equal to one cubic decimeter (dm³).
 It’s widely used globally for measuring liquids and is the standard in scientific communities.
 The word “liter” comes from the French “litron,” an old unit of measurement.

 The gallon, on the other hand, has a more complex history.
-The US gallon is based on the wine gallon used in Britain in the 18th century, defined as the volume of 10 pounds of water at a specific temperature.
+Even so, the US gallon is based on the wine gallon used in Britain in the 18th century, defined as the volume of 10 pounds of water at a specific temperature.
 The imperial gallon, adopted in 1824, is based on the volume of 10 pounds of water at a different standard and is about 20% larger than the US gallon.
 This historical divergence is why two different gallon measurements exist today.

 Step-by-Step Conversion Guide